saramoohead/cv/README.md

 After completing a highly selective, four month intensive coding course at Makers Academy, I'm an aspiring junior web developer looking for an opportunity to work hard in a learning-friendly environment where I can be challenged to build useful and well-crafted things.
 Prior to switching to a career in software development, I spent 13 years in children's book publishing, the last five leading on digital.

 ## Currently working on
-Meteor.js app for a charity, real time chat based around a video, with admin panel for content and comment modertaion.
+Meteor.js app for a charity: real time chat based around a video, with admin panel for content and comment modertaion.

 ## Highlight projects